 After the initial three to five days, water the tree once or twice a week during winter, and two to three times a week in summer, depending on rainfall.

 Keep grass from growing around the base of the tree.
+See the picture below for the ideal bare space.

 To grow an orange tree successfully, fertilizing is a necessity.